malahoffiw/quizzical/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ---
-### Deployment

-This project was deployed to GHPages - check it out [here](https://malahoffiw.github.io/quizzical/)

----
-Besides, you can clone this repository and run the app in the development mode:
+You can clone this repository and run the app in the development mode:

 `npm start`